What Is an Employee Attendance Policy? (+ Free Template)

-An employee attendance policy is a company document, often part of your handbook, that clearly defines general attendance and related matters at your company.
-These should also indicate how employees may be disciplined for violations of the policy.
+Employee attendance policies are company documents, often part of your handbook, that clearly define attendance requirements at your company.
+These should include definitions, indicate how employees may be disciplined for violations of the policy, and an employee acknowledgement.

-If you are looking for an attendance policy example, download our free template and customize it based on your business’s needs.
+For an example of how to draft yours, download our free attendance policy template and customize it based on your business’s needs.

 To make sure you have an effective, fair, and legally compliant attendance policy, here are the most important sections to include.